How to Build an Outdoor Manger

 I wanted to buy a manger to block the wind and make the scene more complete but had a hard time finding one that I liked.
 I really wanted a manger that looked great and would be easy to store once Christmas is over.
 I decided to build a nativity manger on my own that looks nice while up and stores relatively flat in two pieces.

 One of the great things about building a manger is that it does not need to be perfect.
 It is okay if it looks worn or if there are slight gaps here and there.

 Project Supply List

-The supply list is nice and short.
+The supply list for building your manger is nice and short.
 Be sure to pick out the straightest boards that you can.
-Remember that board lengths are less than what they are called, for instance a 1” x 6” is actual a ¾” x 5 ½” board.
+Remember that board lengths are less than what they are called.
+For example, a 1” x 6” is actually a ¾” x 5 ½” board.

 I used pine to construct my manger, but you may wish to use cedar or green treated wood.
-If you use pine, you will have to put some kind of protective coat on it, whether it is a simple waterproofing, outdoor paint, or stain.
-Here is the list of things you will have to purchase.
+If you use pine, you will have to put a protective coat on it.
+This can be a simple waterproofing, outdoor paint, or stain.

 1” x 6” x 8’